wp-plugins/wpjaipho/readme.txt

 == Installation ==

-Just download, install, and activate the WPJaipho plugin.
+1) Download the plugin from Wordpress.org, and install the plugin.
-You can test it with the iPhone or iPad User-Agent on articles which are using [gallery] shortcode.
+2) Activate WPJaipho after the installation.
+3) Optionally - visit Settings page for some modifications.

+After the activation, any page containing Gallery made on WP Media Library or NextGEN plugin will work out of the box, transforming the gallery pages into mobile optimized for all iPhone and iPad visitors on your site.

 == Changelog ==

+= v1.2.0 - 4.9.2012 =
+* Feature : basic NextGEN Gallery support - [nggallery] shortcode and only "id" attribute are used
+* Feature : thumbnails view support
+* Feature : new settings options for chosing Jaipho theme
+* Feature : added hooks for extending WPJaipho - jaipho_theme_folder_filter, jaipho_template_api_handler_filter, jaipho_plugin_enabled_filter, jaipho_template_file_filter

-= 1.1.1 =
+= v1.1.1 =

-* Bugfix - changed reference to plugin folder from wp-jaipho to wpjaipho
+* Bugfix : changed reference to plugin folder from wp-jaipho to wpjaipho

-= 1.1.0 =
+= v1.1.0 =

-* Feature - WPJaipho is now using wp_head function.
+* Feature : WPJaipho is now using wp_head function.
 That means that the head information set by other plugins (like All in one SEO) will be preserved on gallery pages too.

-= 1.0.0 =
+= v1.0.0 =

-* Feature - Works with Wordpress native gallery (shortcode [gallery])
+* Feature : Works with Wordpress native gallery (shortcode [gallery])
-* Feature - Settings page with configuration options
+* Feature : Settings page with configuration options

 -------------